-If you’re like me, Thanksgiving is taking up a lot of space in the mental hard drive.
+If you’re like me, Thanksgiving takes up a lot of space in the mental hard drive.
 Whatever culinary energy and creativity exists must be carefully guarded for holiday preparation, not squandered on a weekday meal.

 That’s where roast potatoes come in.
 They require almost no work and use only one pan.
 Roast potatoes go well with a simple dish like Baked Lemon Tarragon Chicken, poached fish, or baked acorn squash.
-On a hectic night I’ve been known to get an already roasted chicken from a grocery (Costco or Whole Foods in my case), throw potato wedges into the oven, add a tossed salad and bingo – dinner in no time!
+On a hectic night sometimes I get a grocery store roast chicken , throw potato wedges into the oven, add a tossed salad and bingo – dinner in no time!

-When it comes to roasting, Barbara Kafka is my guru.
+For all things roasting, Barbara Kafka is my guru.
 Her book “Roasting: A Simple Art” won an award from the International Association of Culinary Professionals and it is easy to see why.
-According to Kafka there are three requirements for roasting all types of ingredients:
+According to Kafka, you need 3 things in order to roast any ingredient: